TABLE OF CONTENTS

 The Travis Audubon Society maintained two types of scrapbooks, "Newspaper Columns" written by TAS members and "Historical Scrapbooks".
 The two "Newspaper Columns" scrapbooks span the dates 1958 to 1978 and include the columns "Nature Trails" and "Bird World" that were published in the Austin American-Statesman.
 The "Historical Scrapbooks" span the dates 1952-1978 and contain correspondence sent to members regarding TAS business and events and correspondence from the national organization, National Wildlife Federation stickers, press releases from TAS, meeting notices, newspaper clippings regarding work accomplished by TAS or causes of interest to the organization, certificates of recognition for TAS's contributions to Austin/Travis County, copies of legislation regarding wildlife, guide booklets produced by TAS, general meeting programs, membership lists and a few color and black & white photographs of wildlife and members.

 Also included are 34 black-and-white photographs of wildlife, predominately birds.
 Twenty-seven of the photographs are from the National Audubon Society and the Texas Game and Fish Commission and depict a variety of birds and other wildlife.
 The remaining photographs were reportedly taken by a TAS member around 1956 and include baby red tail hawks and a Cooper's hawk in Dripping Springs, Texas.
+A set of photographic negatives that capture outdoor scenes of people sitting near a small river were found in the 1952-1976 historical scrapbook and added as photos #035-045.

 Open to all users